 Prayer - a priority for us all

-One of the key priorities for our diocese is to be ' deeply rooted in prayer and in study of the scriptures'
+One of the Kingdom People priorities for our diocese is to be ' deeply rooted in prayer and in study of the scriptures'.

 We hope you will grow in your spirituality and prayer life, to ways in which we may begin to deepen the sense of God in our lives and our experience of prayer.